 Apple, however, went a different route and issued the card with their name on it, but it’s backed by Goldman Sachs Group Inc. In an effort to be marketable than other options on the market, the new Apple Card is all-white and consistent with Apple’s more minimal design.

 But what does this new Apple Card payment option mean to merchants?
 We’ve long stressed the importance that businesses accept as many payment options as possible.
 To be sure, offering your shoppers convenience at the checkout is critical.
 But it’s also important to protect your bottom line.
 And for some retailers, Apple Pay fees for merchants might be just a bit too expensive.
-Let’s learn why.
+Let’s learn what the Apple Card cost will look like with Apple Pay merchant fees and why.

 Why Is the New Apple Card More Expensive for Retailers?